jasminehong2392/hongljasmine-recipes/README.md

 impact the average rating. <br>

 **'Rating' Missingness** <br>
-**Missingness of rating based on the number of steps**
+**Missingness of rating based on the number of steps** <br>

-Null Hypothesis<mark> : distribution of n_steps when rating is missing is the same as the distribution of the calories when rating is not missing <br>
+Null Hypothesis : distribution of n_steps when rating is missing is the same as the distribution of the calories when rating is not missing <br>

 Alternative Hypothesis - distribution n_steps is different when rating is missing and when rating is not <br>

 observed statistic- absolute diff between average n_steps of two distributions <br>